Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and

-If an inner well-posed perturbation~$\{\HS_{\delta}\}$ of a pre-forward complete~$\HS$ is dominated by a~$\rho$-perturbation of~$\HS$ for some continuous~$\rho$, then solutions of~$\HS$ depend lower semicontinuously on initial conditions and perturbations, generalizing~\cite[Proposition~3.13]{cdc2020}.
+\IfAuto { Similar to nominally inner-well posed systems, if an inner well-posed perturbation $\{\HS_{\delta}\}$ of a pre-forward complete outer well-posed~$\HS$ is dominated by a $\rho$-perturbation of $\HS$ for some continuous~$\rho$, then solutions of $\HS$ depend lower semicontinuously on initial conditions and perturbations~\cite[Proposition 15]{arxiv}. } { If an inner well-posed perturbation~$\{\HS_{\delta}\}$ of a pre-forward complete~$\HS$ is dominated by a~$\rho$-perturbation of~$\HS$ for some continuous~$\rho$, then solutions of~$\HS$ depend lower semicontinuously on initial conditions and perturbations, generalizing~\cite[Proposition~3.13]{cdc2020}.
 The proof is very similar and thus not included.

 \begin{prop} Let~$\HS$ be a hybrid system, and given a compact set~$K$, suppose that~$\HS$ is outer well-posed on~$K$ and pre-forward complete from~$K$.
 Let~$\{\HS_{\delta}=(C_{\delta},F_{\delta},D_{\delta},G_{\delta})\}$ be an inner well-posed perturbation of~$\HS$ on~$K$, and suppose that~$\{\HS_{\delta}\}$ is dominated by a~$\rho$-perturbation of~$\HS$ for some continuous function~$\rho$.
 Then, for all~$\varepsilon>0$ and~$\tau\geq 0$, there exist~$r,\bar{\delta}>0$ such that the following holds: for every~$x\in\sol_{\HS}(K)$, $\delta\in(0,\bar{\delta}]$, and~$x'_0\in(x(0,0)+r\ball)\cap (\closure(C_{\delta})\cup D_{\delta})$ there exists a solution~$x'$ of~$\HS_{\delta}$ originating from~$x'_0$ such that~$x$ and~$x'$ are~$(\tau,\varepsilon)$-close. \end{prop}